 The first extent is written to container one and the second to container two and so on.
 This happens for both types of the tablespace.
 Space in SMS containers is allocated and extended by the operating system, while DMS containers have to be sized and allocated upfront.

 SMS tablespaces are not allocated in extents, but in pages.
 The pages size can be 4,8,16 or 32k.
 The maximum table size is 16k times the page size, so tables can range from 64GB to 512GB depending on the page size.
 The striping extents are a multiple of the page size, with a maximum of 256 times the page size.

-A System Temporary tablespace, the default is called TEMPSPACE1 and is used for sort, reorganisation and other temporary data requirements.
+- A System Temporary tablespace, the default is called TEMPSPACE1 and is used for sort, reorganization and other temporary data requirements.
 At least one must exist for every database, but more can be created.

 DB2 v.8.2.2 simplified the choice between SMS and DMS.
 You can set DMS up to auto-resize tablespaces, and automatically extend them as the tablespace becomes full.
 You can control the growth rate and the maximum size.
 DB2 v.8.2.2 pretty much automates the tablespace storage management tasks.

 DB2 v.8.2.2 introduced a new feature called ‘Automatic Storage’.
 Automatic storage tablespaces use DMS tablespaces and uses ‘storage paths’ essentially file systems or directories.